 Step 3 – Utilize Google searches.

 Utilize Google searches.
 There are several forensic accounting firms in the country.
-Some firms are extensions of a CPA firm and some are stand-alone forensic accounting firms.
+Some firms are extensions of a CPA firm and some are stand-alone firms.

 When reviewing the firm, see what type of fraud they have investigated.
 There are many types of fraud, from employee embezzlement to insurance fraud.

-It is key to pick a forensic accountant who has encountered the same type of fraud being experienced.
-If unsure about this, contact a firm and discuss it with them.
+It is key to pick a professional who has encountered the same type of fraud being experienced.
+If unsure about this, contact the firm and discuss it with them.

 Additionally, review any case studies posted online or in their company literature.
 Not all firms will post case studies, but if they do, read through to see if they match up to the case in question.

-Keep in mind that the forensic accountant must be generic with the case studies to prevent revealing the identities.
+Keep in mind that the professional must be generic with the case studies to prevent revealing the identities.

-The cost of hiring a forensic accountant is no different than the cost of hiring an attorney.
+The cost of hiring is no different than the cost of hiring an attorney.
 The practice of forensic accounting is specialized.

 The costs tend to be in line with other specialized industries.
-Many forensic accountants will charge by the hour and give a cost range.
+Many forensic financial experts will charge by the hour and give a cost range.